-Davide Balos Cappon, M.S., Ph.D., is the Director of Neuropsychology of the Deanna and Sidney Wolk Center for Memory Health and researcher at the Hinda and Arthur Marcus Institute for Aging Research at Hebrew SeniorLife.
+Davide Balos Cappon, M.S., Ph.D., is a post-doctoral research fellow at the Hinda and Arthur Marcus Institute for Aging Research at Hebrew SeniorLife.

 In this blog we discuss how dementia and Alzheimer’s can change vision and what type of behaviors we might see because of those vision changes.